oblac/jodd-site/doc/madvoc/2+actions.md

 mapped to: `/hello.foo`.

 Action's extension is either default one or one defined by `@Action` element `extension`.
+There is no default convention in setting action's extension.
 {: .attn}

 Since *Madvoc* is very extensible, it is also possible to extend its component dedicated for action path registration and to implement custom behavior.
 For example, it is easy to develop such feature where any method that starts with `store...` has extension `.do` instead of the default one.

 ## Full action path

 To override *Madvoc* action naming conventions without coding, just specify the full action path in the annotation by using the prefix '**/**':